lucian-d/lab/camel-kafka-words/README.md

 ### Preparing Microsoft SQL Server

-If you don'f already have an SQL Server installation, you can downlood 2019 Developer or Express editions for free from https://www.microsoft.com/en-gb/sql-server/sql-server-downloads.
+If you don't already have an SQL Server installation, you can download 2019 Developer or Express editions for free from https://www.microsoft.com/en-gb/sql-server/sql-server-downloads.
 In addition, you'll need a database query tool.
 I've used Visual Studio code which is also free and has got an SQL Server extension.